digulla/PyMavenRunner/README.md

 - Added scroll lock.
 Enabled after clicking on a tree node.
 - Start build with a certain module
 - Build up to a certain module
+- Make sure the window is visible when starting the app

 v0.3
 ----